Median Optimal Treatment Regimes: Estimation of the ACME

-The construction of the estimator contains two main steps: nuisance training, and policy evaluation (with cross-fitting an additional possible step).
-Let $(D_1, D_2, D_3)$ denote three independent samples of $n$ observations of $(X_i, A_i, Y_i)$. \begin{enumerate} \item[Step 1] Nuisance training: \begin{enumerate} \item Use $D_{1}$ to construct construct propensity score estimates $\widehat{\pi}$. \item Use $D_{1}$ to construct conditional median estimates $\widehat{m}_a$ for $a \in \{0,1\}$, for example using quantile regression. \item Use $D_{2}$ to construct conditional density estimates at the estimated conditional median $\widehat{f}_{a,\widehat{m}}$, for example by regressing $\frac{1}{h}K\left(\frac{Y-\widehat{m}_a(X)}{h} \right)$ on $X$ among those with $A=a$, for $K$ a standard kernel function. \end{enumerate} \item[Step 2] Evaluate the value of the given fixed policy $d$ or the learned optimal policy $\widehat{d}^*(X) = \mathbb{1}\{\widehat{m}_1(X) > \widehat{m}_0(X)\}$ on $D_3$ through the estimator presented in~\eqref{eq:dr_estimator}. \item[Step 3] Cross-fitting (Optional): Repeat Step 1 and 2 two times by using the dataset in the order $(D_1, D_3, D_2)$, and $(D_2, D_3, D_1)$.
+The construction of the estimator contains two main steps: nuisance training and policy evaluation (with cross-fitting an additional possible step).
+Let $(D_1, D_2, D_3)$ denote three independent samples of $n$ observations of $(X_i, A_i, Y_i)$. \begin{enumerate} \item[Step 1] Nuisance training: \begin{enumerate} \item Use $D_{1}$ to construct propensity score estimates $\widehat{\pi}_1$. \item Use $D_{1}$ to construct conditional median estimates $\widehat{m}_a$ for $a \in \{0,1\}$, for example using quantile regression. \item Use $D_{2}$ to construct conditional density estimates at the estimated conditional median $\widehat{f}_{a,\widehat{m}}$, for example by regressing $\frac{1}{h}K\left(\frac{Y-\widehat{m}_a(X)}{h} \right)$ on $X$ among those with $A=a$, for $K$ a standard kernel function. \end{enumerate} \item[Step 2] Evaluate the value of the given fixed policy $d$ or the learned optimal policy $\widehat{d}^*(X) = \mathbb{1}\{\widehat{\gamma}(X) > 0\}$ on $D_3$ through the estimator presented in~\eqref{eq:dr_estimator}. \item[Step 3] Cross-fitting (Optional): Repeat Step 1 and 2 two times by using the dataset in the order $(D_1, D_3, D_2)$, and $(D_2, D_3, D_1)$.
 Use the average of the resulting estimators as the final estimate of the ACME of the evaluated policy.
 We focus on three folds for simplicity, but alternatives using $k>3$ folds are also possible. \end{enumerate}

 In Section~\ref{sec:experiment_app}, we use an example to illustrate this estimation procedure.
-In the above we suggested quantile regression and a particular conditional density estimation procedure, but our convergence rate results from the previous section show that any generic method could be used, as long as it satisfied the high-level $L_2$ error conditions listed there.
+In the above we suggested quantile regression and a particular conditional density estimation procedure, but our convergence rate results show that any generic method could be used, as long as it satisfied the high-level $L_2$ error conditions listed there.

 \begin{remark} In the above we use sample splitting to avoid empirical process conditions.
 Specifically, we split $D_1$ from $D_2$ in order to avoid conditions when estimating the conditional density $f_{a,m}$, and we split $D_3$ in order to avoid conditions in doing bias correction using the estimated influence function.
 This splitting could be omitted for if Donsker-type conditions are deemed acceptable. \end{remark}